vinlin24/cs143-notebooks/13 Hashing, Merge Sort, and Graphs.md

 $$|S \bowtie_{S.z=T.z} T| = 16 \in O(n^2)$$

 And this is just for one match on the join key too.
-Suppose we had other matching values.
+Suppose we had other matching values (like $z=z_0$).
 They will similarly each scale quadratically within their subproblem space, so overall we still produce **quadratically** many joined rows.
 This is consistent with our prior intuition involving joins (think loop semantics).

 ### Linear Approach